Duke BSE and MEM: 4+1

 Example: You must be admitted before you take the EGRMGMT classes, so apply for the term in which you’d like to take them.
 For example, if you want to take EGRMGMT classes in Spring, you'd apply for Spring admission to hear back by December 1 of your senior year.

-Though admitted to the MEM program while undergraduates, 4+1 students remain an undergraduate for four years before becoming an MEM student in the fifth year.
+- 4+1 students admitted to the MEM program while undergraduates remain an undergraduate for four years before becoming an MEM student in the fifth year.
 Typically, matriculation occurs in summer term 1 after the spring semester of the senior year, and students will complete the internship requirement within 1 year of matriculation.
 Students will be charged as undergraduates for the first four years and as MEM students for the fifth year.

-In order to complete the program in only one additional year, a 4+1 must complete the required internship the summer between the undergraduate degree and the start of the MEM program.
+- In order to complete the program in only one additional year after being admitted as an undergraduate, a 4+1 must complete the required internship the summer between the undergraduate degree and the start of the MEM program.
+Alumni who are admitted may usually use work experience in lieu of the internship.

 Contact the MEM Office for more information.